Welcome to today's edition of the Rush 24-7 podcast.

 I don't think it is deniable.

-Whenever we, I, conservative media are really interested in something, the mainstream media purposely avoid it.
+Whenever we, I, conservative media, are really interested in something, the mainstream media purposely avoid it.

 They have been, I think, moved into the area of journalistic malpractice.

-I think they have my friend Andy McCarthy asked a question today in a in a post at National Review.
+My friend Andy McCarthy asked a question today in a post at National Review.

 Remember that, and he's right about that.